Financial Aid for International Students

 The university does not offer any merit-based scholarships to undergraduate students.

-International students applying for financial aid must indicate their interest in applying for financial aid at the time of application.
-If you expect that you will need financial aid at Tufts, you must apply for it when you apply for admission.
-If you wait until you are notified about your admission to Tufts to apply for aid, you will not receive it.
+International students applying for financial aid must indicate their interest in applying for financial aid on the application at the time of submission.
+If you expect that you will need financial aid at Tufts, you must indicate this when you apply for admission.
+Financial aid is not available to international students who do not request aid at the time of application.
+If you wait until you are notified about your admission to Tufts to indicate a request for financial aid, you will not receive it.
+The family contribution that is determined upon admission will remain the same as long as the student is eligible to receive financial aid.

 Tufts provides two options to international students applying for financial aid:

 - Applicants are welcome to submit the International Student Financial Aid Application (ISFAA) – a free application for financial aid – available to download on the Applicant Status Page after an application for admission has been received.
-The completed ISFAA form and required supporting documents can be uploaded via the Applicant Status Page.
+The completed ISFAA form and any supporting financial documents can be uploaded via the Applicant Status Page.

-- Applicants are welcome to submit the CSS Profile via the College Board website in lieu of the ISFAA.
+- Applicants are welcome to submit the CSS Profile via the College Board website.
 Please note that Tufts University does not provide fee waivers for applicants to submit the CSS Profile, so if the fee poses an additional barrier, please submit the ISFAA for now.
-Applicants who submit the CSS Profile should also submit supporting financial documents through the College Board IDOC portal.
+The CSS Profile is not required at the time of application.

-Please do not submit supporting financial aid documents by email.
 Visit the Financial Aid website for additional information.

 Special Programs and Resources